Eschatologue/CM_wiki/docs/class/artificer/index.md

 - any two simple weapons
 - a light crossbow and 20 bolts
 - (a) studded leather armor or (b) scale mail
-- thieves’ tools and a dungeoneer’s pack
+- thieves' tools and a dungeoneer's pack
 - 5d4 x 10 SP

 ## Level 1: Magical Tinkering